WtfJoke/aws-lambda-go-secret-cache-extension/README.md

 # AWS Lambda Extension secret cache

-This AWS lambda extension fetches secrets from the aws secretsmanger during init phase of the lambda cold start and then exposes them on a local webserver, so that the lambda can access the secret value by making a http call to the local webserver.
+This AWS lambda extension fetches secrets from the AWS Secrets Manager during init phase of the lambda cold start and then exposes them on a local web server, so that the lambda can access the secret value by making a http call to the local web server.

 **Note** This is a proof-of-concept implementation.
 Use this in production on your own risks.

 ## What problem does this extension solves

 It is best practice to put secrets for a lambda execution into secretsmanager.
 This means you have to load the secret values the first time the lambda starts (cold-start).
-Reading a secret value is done by calling the aws secretsmanger api.
+Reading a secret value is done by calling the AWS Secrets Manager api.
 This api call takes about 100ms per secret.
 In cases where the actual computation is very simple most of the cold start time is therefore used for retrieving the secret values.

 The following graphic shows the difference between ways of loading a secret value into the lambda runtime.